icy/fortune-vn/README.md

 1. Add quotes there.
 Use `%` between quotes.
 1. Feel free to add link to the quote.
 Use http://web.archive.org/ if possible.

+The maintainer's environment consists of `Ruby`, `fortune-mod` and `make` programs.
+Type `make all` to compile all things and see a random quote.

 Feel free to take a look at the sample [Makefile](Makefile).

 ## License